Wisteria: Ecology

-Wisteria species are used as food plants by the larvae of some Lepidoptera species including brown-tail moth.
+Wisteria species are used as food by the larvae of some Lepidoptera species, including different kinds of moths.

 Toxicity

 The seeds are produced in pods similar to those of Laburnum, and, like the seeds of that genus, are poisonous.
 All parts of the plant contain a saponin called wisterin, which is toxic if ingested, and may cause dizziness, confusion, speech problems, nausea, vomiting, stomach pains, diarrhea and collapse.
 There is debate over whether the concentration outside of the seeds is sufficient to cause poisoning.
 Wisteria seeds have caused poisoning in children and pets of many countries, producing mild to severe gastroenteritis and other effects.

 Cultivation

 In North America, W. floribunda (Japanese wisteria) and W. sinensis (Chinese wisteria) are far more popular than other species for their abundance of flowers, clusters of large flowers, variety of flower colors, and fragrance.
 W. sinensis was brought to the United States for horticultural purposes in 1816, while W. floribunda was introduced around 1830.
 Because of their hardiness and tendency to escape cultivation, these non-native wisterias are considered invasive species in many parts of the U.S., especially the Southeast, due to their ability to overtake and choke out other native plant species.

 W. floribunda (Japanese wisteria), which has the longest racemes of wisteria species, is decorative and has given rise to many cultivars that have won the prestigious Award of Garden Merit.

 Wisteria, especially W. sinensis (Chinese wisteria), is very hardy and fast-growing.
 It can grow in fairly poor-quality soils, but prefers fertile, moist, well-drained soil.
-It thrives in full sun.
-It can be propagated via hardwood cutting, softwood cuttings, or seed.
+It thrives in full sun and can be propagated via hardwood cutting, softwood cuttings, or seed.
 However, specimens grown from seed can take decades to bloom; for this reason, gardeners usually grow plants that have been started from rooted cuttings or grafted cultivars known to flower well.

 Another reason for failure to bloom can be excessive fertilizer (particularly nitrogen).
 Wisteria has nitrogen fixing capability (provided by Rhizobia bacteria in root nodules), and thus mature plants may benefit from added potassium and phosphate, but not nitrogen.
 Finally, wisteria can be reluctant to bloom before it has reached maturity.
 Maturation may require only a few years, as in W. macrostachya (Kentucky wisteria), or nearly twenty, as in W. sinensis.
 Maturation can be forced by physically abusing the main trunk, root pruning, or drought stress.